harsh6768-svg/books-api/README.md

 simply provide the port number whatever you want like 8000 or 8080 etc.

-Now the Next Essential thing is MongoDB.js
+Now the Next Essential thing is MongoDB.js.

-here again the use of express and mongo db will come
+here again the use of express and mongo db will come.

-for that you have to install
+for that you have to install ->.

+npm install nodemon.

+npm install express.
+and then for mongodb to run in react go throgh following details.

+make cluster in mongo db

+add data

-npm install nodemon
+npm install mongoclient

-npm install express
+npm install mongoose

-and then for mongodb to run in react go throgh following details make cluster in mongo db add data npm install mongoclient npm install mongoose and just connect it throgh the database and simply run the following command nodemon mongodb.js and then if the atlas compass is installed in your computer use local host https://localhost:27017 or if you are through cloud connect it with the desired link in cloud get the database hope you will like it
+and just connect it throgh the database and simply run the following command

+nodemon mongodb.js

+and then if the atlas compass is installed in your computer

+use local host https://localhost:27017

+or if you are through cloud

+connect it with the desired link in cloud

+get the database hope you will like it

 Thanks !!